tagwint/poc_base/README.md

 # Concept points

 There are 2 hosts involved:
-1 - hcreator - localhost with ansible
+ 1. hcreator - localhost with ansible
-2 - htarget - remote/virtual host that is built and setup
+ 2. htarget - a remote host that is built and setup

 Thus we only need one environment with those two hosts defined